alainkaegi/pythonorama/software_development/git.md

 ```
 git status
 ```
 The output tells you that you are on the main branch (more about branches later), you haven't made any *commits* (snapshots), and your file is still untracked.
-You have to explicitly tell git which files to keep track of.
+You have to explicitly tell Git which files to keep track of.

 To add a file to version control:
 ```